A Cat in Paris

-A Cat in Paris (Une vie de chat) is a 2010 animated adventure crime film by the French 2D animation studio Folimage, telling the story of a young Parisian girl whose cat leads her to unravel a thrilling mystery over the course of a single evening.
-The film was directed by Alain Gagnol and Jean-Loup Felicioli.
+A Cat in Paris (Une vie de chat) is a 2010 animated adventure crime comedy film by the French 2D animation studio Folimage, directed by Jean-Loup Felicioli and Alain Gagnol.
+An international co-production of France, Belgium, the Netherlands and Switzerland, the film follows a young Parisian girl whose cat leads her to unravel a thrilling mystery over the course of a single evening.

-A Cat in Paris was first screened on 15 October 2010 at the Saint-Quentin Ciné-Jeune Film Festival.
-It was released in French theaters on 15 December 2010.
-International distribution is by Films Distribution, Paris.
+A Cat in Paris premiered at the Saint-Quentin Ciné-Jeune Film Festival on 15 October 2010.
+It was released theatrically on 15 December 2010 in France by Gébéka Films and in Belgium and the Netherlands by Benelux Film Distributors, and on 22 December 2010 in Switzerland by Agora Films.

 The film was nominated for the Academy Award for Best Animated Feature.

 Plot

 A black cat with red stripes leads a double life.
-During the night, he accompanies a burglar named Nico (who calls him Mr. Cat), who performs heists to steal jewels.
+During the night, he accompanies a cat burglar named Nico (who calls him Mr. Cat), who performs heists to steal jewels.
 During the day, he lives with a girl named Zoé (who calls him Dino).
-Zoé, who lost her voice after the loss of her father, has become distant from her mother Jeanne who works as a police superintendent, and is looked after by a lady named Claudine.
+Zoé, who lost her voice after the loss of her father, has become distant from her mother Jeanne who works as a police superintendent, and is looked after by a nanny named Claudine.

 Nico gives Dino a fish-shaped bracelet, which he passes on to Zoé.
-At the police station Jeanne briefs her colleagues on protecting the Colossus of Nairobi statue, which cost her husband his life at the hands of the notorious Victor Costa.
+At the police station, Jeanne briefs her colleagues on protecting the Colossus of Nairobi statue, which cost her husband his life at the hands of the notorious Victor Costa.
 Victor Costa intends to have another go at the statue while it is being moved, with help from his codenamed accomplices, M. Bébé (Mr. Baby), M. Hulot, M. Grenouille (Mr. Frog), and M. Patate (Mr. Potato).

 Back at home, Jeanne takes interest in the fish-shaped bracelet and brings it to her colleague Lucas.
 Lucas deduces that the bracelet matches up with burgled items from Rue Mouffetard.
-Zoé sneaks out of her house and follows Dino.
+That night, Zoé sneaks out of her house and follows Dino.
 She spies Victor's lot, and finds Claudine is working for Victor and has been gaining insight on police movements.
 Zoé is spotted, but is rescued by Nico.
 Nico takes Zoé to hide in the zoo, but Victor's gang pick up her trail.
-Fortunately Zoé escapes in a boat.
+Zoé escapes in a boat.